Putting in a ventilation system to your home can keep indoor air from becoming stale and manage humidity levels.

 Mold, pollen and pet dander are ordinary pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-Multiple scientific studies have found respiratory diseases, asthma and other illnesses are due to inferior indoor air quality.
-Allergies can also be worsened by indoor air quality troubles.
+Many scientific studies have found respiratory diseases, asthma and other illnesses are due to bad indoor air quality.
+Allergies can also be worsened by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality